INGREDIENTS:

 MARINATION:

 Marinate the mutton with salt and curd.
-Cover and set aside at least for three hours.
-Marinating the mutton overnight yields good result.
+Cover and set aside for at least three hours.
+Marinating the mutton overnight yields good results.

 PREPARATION: